hmatuschek/qdmr/README.md

 ## Ecosystem
 As *qdmr* gets more and more popular with Linux HAMs, the ecosystem around it grows too.
-These are tools, that make your day-to-day useage of *qdmr* easier, by providing features, not covered in qdmr or dmrconf.
+These are tools, that make your day-to-day usage of *qdmr* easier, by providing features, not covered in qdmr or dmrconf.

   * **[dmrfill](https://github.com/jancona/dmrfill)** -- Automatically extemds a qdmr YAML file with repeaters from a selected region.
 Get them all with one single command.